Sound absorption in glasses: Sound wave absorption in the three models

 High enough above $T_c$, one can describe all relaxations in terms of the classical Kramers-Arrhenius relaxation mechanism in asymmetric double-well potentials like the one in Fig. 1 \cite{kramers}.
 In a close parallel to the tunneling model and the soft potential model, the Gilroy-Phillips model \cite{gilroy} assumes a constant distribution of asymmetries $\Delta$ around zero.

-Integrating over the asymmetry, one finds the classical shear relaxation of the glass in terms of a temperature-independent barrier density function $f(V)$, given by \cite{burel}
+Integrating over the asymmetry, one finds the classical shear relaxation of the glass in terms of a temperature-independent barrier density function $l(V)$, given by \cite{burel}

-where $n(V,\Delta)$ is the number density of relaxing entities with barrier height V and the asymmetry $\Delta$ (see Fig. 1).
-The factor 4 in eq. (\ref{fv}) ensures that one gets a weakening $dG=Gf(V)dV$ of the shear modulus from the relaxations with barriers between $V$ and $V+dV$.
-This weakening is temperature-independent as long as the energy landscape of the glass remains temperature-independent.
-A single symmetric double-well potential causes a $dG\propto 1/T$, but the integration over the asymmetries cancels this factor.
+where $n(V,\Delta)$ is the number density of relaxing entities with barrier height V and the asymmetry $\Delta$ (see Fig. 1), and the coupling constant $\gamma_t$ is defined by the tunneling model eq. (\ref{gamma}).
+The factor 4 in eq. (\ref{lv}) ensures that one gets a shear compliance increase $GdJ=l(V)dV$ for relaxations between $V$ and $V+dV$.
+This increase is temperature-independent as long as the energy landscape of the glass remains temperature-independent.
+A single symmetric double-well potential causes a $dJ\propto 1/T$, but the integration over the asymmetries cancels this factor.
 As a consequence, one can describe the classical relaxation with a temperature-independent barrier density.
 That is the great advantage of the Gilroy-Phillips model.

-But the definition of $f(V)$ is not the appropriate one for a glass, because one deals with local structure changes, with a reaction proportional to the external shear strain.
-As long as they are reversible, they only contribute to the recoverable shear compliance, and not to the flow.
-Instead of $f(V)$, one must use $l(V)$ with $GdJ=l(V)dV$ for relaxations between $V$ and $V+dV$.
-At low temperatures, where $J(t)$ or $J'(\omega)$ are still close to $1/G$ ($G$ infinite frequency shear modulus), $l(V)=f(V)$, but for larger deviations, which begin to appear close to the glass transition, one must distinguish between the two barrier density functions.

-The time-dependent shear compliance $J(t)$ is given by
+The time-dependent shear compliance $J(t)$ is given by \cite{burel}

 and the frequency-dependent complex shear compliance $J(\omega)=1/G(\omega)$ is

 Here $\tau_V$ is the Arrhenius relaxation time of eq. (\ref{taurel}) and $\tau_M$, the Maxwell time $\eta/G$ ($\eta$ viscosity), is infinite in a glass, so the last term of both equations need not be taken into account.
 Note that $G$ is the infinite frequency shear modulus in both equations.